dottereldesign/paper_scissors_rock/README.md

 ## Description

-This Rock, Paper, Scissors game is a fun and interactive web-based implementation of the classic hand game.
+This Paper, Scissors, Rock game is a fun and interactive web-based implementation of the classic hand game.
 Players compete against the computer in a series of rounds, choosing either rock, paper, or scissors.
 The game features a dynamic scoreboard, colorful animations, and different game modes including best of 3, 5, and 7 rounds.
 Customized with vibrant graphics and a user-friendly interface, it offers a delightful experience for players of all ages.

 ## Demo